 - The Mako 17 debuted in the late 1960s, and is still responsible for safely taking many thousands of people fishing each day.

 - Their deep entry and moderate deadrise at the transom gives them a smooth, comfortable ride while their solidly built hull stands up to just about any beating.

-- There’s a fold-back canvas Bimini top and new upholstery on the forward bench seating.
+- There’s a fold-back canvas Bimini top and forward bench seating.